westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are the Typical Penalties for a DUI Conviction in West Virginia?

 There are two sides to DUI conviction penalties in West Virginia: the administrative and criminal hearings.
-The administrative component handles the licence revocation process.
+The administrative component handles the license revocation process.
 Usually, the Division of Motor Vehicles schedule an administrative hearing to determine based on facts of the case how much time to allot to the revocation penalty.
 As a result, there is no one-size-fits-all for determining how long a license suspension would be.
 Rather, there are guidelines that provide the basis for the decision.

 How Long Does a DUI Stay on Your Record in West Virginia?